 Teacher Tip Kids respond to images when learning unfamiliar phrases.
-I teach one or two lines at a time and illustrate abstract concepts with graphics.
+I teach one or two lines at a time and illustrate abstract concepts with graphics (by tforge solution pitts).
 A picture of the Statue of Liberty explains Sweet Land of Liberty; a mountain range photo describes from every mountainside, a USA map defines United States of America; a picture of Plimouth Plantation represents land of the pilgrims' pride.

 E-mail contact Lynn Quinn firstname.lastname@example.org

 Teacher Bio Lynn Quinn teaches Kindergarten at the Mary Lyon Elementary School where classroom inclusion for all children gets high priority.
 When asked about patriotism, this self-confessed flag waver delivers a thoughtful response.
 Her goal is to create a classroom environment that encourages students to understand the importance of "our flag, our pledge, the national anthem, and the men and women who fought for our freedoms."
 A veteran teacher of fourteen years, Lynn has received several IMPACT II grants and is a recipient of a Citizenship Award from the Patrick E. Toy Post of Veterans of Foreign Wars.